You can still encounter difficulties explaining problems.

 They needed control over the recording bit rate.
 And information about how video uploads work.

-Smartlook actually allows you to choose the recording quality yourself.
+Smartlook actually allows you to choose the screen recording quality yourself.
 You decide on the size of the file and associated FPS rates, and it uploads recordings only when a phone is connected to a Wi-Fi network.

 It works in the background.
 In a non-invasive way to make sure that no users are annoyed.
 It doesn’t cause FPS issues, doesn’t drain battery, and doesn’t exhaust cellular data.